mtti/mhp/README.md

     router.get('/blog', router.middleware.indexes());
 };
 ```

-This will fail if you've not added a default post index template at `project/templates/post-index.html`.

 This will generate `/blog/index.html`, `/blog/index-2.html` ... `/blog/index-N.html`.
 In this case, it's vital that the routes are in this order, as the first path a post is generated at becomes its **canonical location**, which the index pages need to generate links to the posts.